 Clothes: Wear Them Longer

 Fast fashion has transformed clothing into a short-lived aspect of our material lives.
-Cheap clothes intended for limited-use are produced at the cost of the environment and the workers who make them.
-However, nothing says we need to be a part of it: Let’s extend the life span of every pair of pants, every t-shirt and jacket we already own by using them for longer and more often.
-Simply ask yourself:
+Cheap clothes intended for limited use are produced at the cost of the environment and the people who make them.
+Let’s extend the life span of every pair of pants, every t-shirt and jacket we already own by using them for longer and more often.
+To quit fast fashion simply ask yourself:

 - How much do I already own?

 Food manufacturers have to jump through numerous hoops to get their goods organic-certified, so shouldn’t this be the same with clothing?
 Unfortunately, when it comes to fashion, things aren’t as simple.

 There are a lot of different seals and certifications for various facets of sustainable clothing production, such as ethical, sustainable, and transparent fashion.
 This is due to the overall complexity that goes into producing clothes.
 For example, the raw materials that go into producing a particular jacket may be sourced from all over the world, and sportswear and socks require synthetic fibers for elasticity.
 To date, there’s no all-encompassing label designating a particular item as sustainable fashion.
 However, these are the ones to keep your eye out for: